 Students in possession of NCC level 4 Diploma in Computing / BTEC HND / / Advanced Progression Diplomas/ MCAST Advanced diploma are eligible for direct entry to year 2 or year 3.

 We also accept students who have achieved a level 4 in Computing Science or Networking, with possession of level 4 modules in programming and networking.
-An acceptable equivalent to a networking module would be a pass in Cisco CCNA parts 1 and 2.
+An acceptable equivalent to a networking module would be a pass in the Cisco CCNA parts 1 and 2.

 English language requirements